Causal Inference: A Tale of Three Frameworks: Introduction

 Causal inference is the science of understanding the consequences of interventions, requiring assumptions that extend beyond those needed for purely associational analysis.
 Its importance has grown rapidly in the era of machine learning and artificial intelligence, where the ability to draw reliable causal conclusions is central to building systems that are not only predictive but also trustworthy, transparent, and robust to distributional shifts \citep{peters2016causal,Wachter2017HJLTCounterfactual,Pearl2019CACMSevenTools,Arjovsky2020IRM,Buhlmann2020StatSci,TjoaGuan2021TNNLSXAIHealth,Scholkopf2022CausalityML,Jiao2024ResearchSurvey}.
 Over the past decades, three foundational frameworks have emerged to formalize causal reasoning: the potential outcomes framework, nonparametric structural equation models (NPSEMs), and directed acyclic graphs (DAGs).
 Each framework carries its own formal machinery, conceptual underpinnings, and historical roots.
 Although they originated in distinct disciplinary traditions, they are now increasingly recognized as complementary, and in many cases translatable into one another.

 A substantial literature surveys causal inference from within a single framework or with an emphasis on identification and estimation approaches \citep[e.g.][]{ImbensWooldridge2009JEL,spirtes2010introduction,pearl2010IJB,kuang2020causal,Yao2021Survey,li2023bayesian,Jiao2024ResearchSurvey}.
-However, there has been little concise, side-by-side treatment that translates assumptions and results across the three frameworks and clarifies when they agree and when they differ.
+However, there has been little concise, side-by-side treatment that translates assumptions and results across the three frameworks and clarifies when they agree and when they differ, despite earlier comparative discussions such as \cite{greenland2002overview}, \citet{pearl2009causality}, and \citet{robins2011alternative}.
 This review aims to fill that gap.
 We offer a selective review of the three frameworks, with the goal of elucidating their differences, similarities, and interconnections.
 Rather than offering a comprehensive survey, we aim to guide readers, particularly those new to the field or approaching causal inference from a single perspective, through the conceptual landscape of causal inference using simple, illustrative examples.

 In this review, we focus on \emph{interventional} questions, which ask what would happen under specific actions or treatments applied to the entire population, without conditioning on what actually occurred.
 These contrast with \emph{counterfactual} questions, which ask what would have happened for the same individual, had things been different, given what actually occurred.
 For example, as noted by \citet[][Remark 6.20(ii)]{peters2017elements}, suppose someone offers you \$10,000 if you correctly predict the result of a coin flip.
 You guess ``heads'' and lose.
 The interventional effect of guessing ``heads'' versus ``tails'' is zero, whereas the counterfactual effect, given that you actually guessed ``heads'' and lost, is \$10,000.
 While counterfactuals play a central role in philosophical and legal reasoning, their identification typically requires stronger, often untestable, assumptions.
-See Remark~\ref{remark:counterfactual} for further discussion of this distinction.
+See Remark~\ref{remark:counterfactual} and \citet{wu2026position} for further discussion of this distinction.